kubernetes/website/content/en/docs/tasks/debug-application-cluster/audit.md

 - `Panic` - Events generated when a panic occurred.

 {{< note >}}
-**Note** The audit logging feature increases the memory consumption of the API server because some context required for auditing is stored for each request.
+The audit logging feature increases the memory consumption of the API server because some context required for auditing is stored for each request.
 Additionally, memory consumption depends on the audit logging configuration.
 {{< /note >}}